 Hunter Expressway, Australia

-The Hunter Expressway is a 40km-long four lane expressway currently under construction in New South Wales, Australia.
-The dual carriageway is a link road, which will connect the New England Highway at Branxton and the F3 Freeway (also called Sydney-Newcastle Freeway) at Seahampton.
+The Hunter Expressway is a 40km-long four lane expressway located in New South Wales, Australia.
+The dual carriageway is a link road, which connects the New England Highway at Branxton and the F3 Freeway (also called Sydney-Newcastle Freeway) at Seahampton.

 The expressway was first proposed in 1988.
 In the planning stage it was called the Kurri Kurri Corridor or F3 to Branxton link.

-Construction of the project was started in August 2010 and is scheduled for completion by the end of 2013.
-The total project cost is estimated at A$1.7bn.
+Construction of the project was started in August 2010 and operations were started in March 2014.
+The total project cost was estimated at A$1.7bn.

 Hunter Expressway project

-The Hunter Expressway is part of a major transportation infrastructure programme in the Hunter Region.
-The Roads and Traffic Authority (RTA) of NSW are constructing the expressway in two separate sections - eastern section and western section.
+The Hunter Expressway is part of a major transportation infrastructure programme in the Hunter Region and consists of six interchanges at Newcastle/M1 Pacific Motorway, Buchanan, Kurri Kurri, Loxford, Allandale and Branxton.
+It is also connected to the New England Highway at Lower Belford.
+The Roads and Maritime Services (RMS) of NSW constructed the expressway in two separate sections - eastern section and western section.

 The eastern section is a 13km stretch connecting the F3 Freeway and Kurri Kurri.
 The western section is a 27km dual carriageway connecting Kurri Kurri and Branxton.